 Pam Longobardi is Distinguished Professor of Art at Georgia State University and Artist-in-Nature for the Oceanic Society.
 Her artwork addresses the psychological relationship of humans to the natural world, and has been featured in National Geographic, the Venice Biennale, and dozens of exhibitions around the world.
 With the Drifters Project, she collects, documents, and transforms oceanic plastic into installations, public art, painting, and photography.

 To participate, register HERE as “Going”.
 You’ll need to log into your EDC account to register, and to create an account HERE if you haven’t already.
-The workshop will take place on our Commons, more details to come.
+The workshop will take place on the Art & Ecology channel of our Commons (find and join it by searching on the Commons left sidebar).
 Please write to firstname.lastname@example.org with any problems.